 - Theories of Career Counseling and Development (EDP 666 Career)

-- Assessment of Intellectual, Personal, Social and Vocational Functioning of the Individual (EDP 642 Personality Assessment or EDP 640 Cognitive Assessment; taken with permission of the faculty*)
+- Assessment of Intellectual, Personal, Social and Vocational Functioning of the Individual (EDP 642 Personality Assessment or EDP 640 Cognitive Assessment; not offered to MS students)

 - Practicum in Counseling (EDP 664 Pre-Master’s Practicum in Counseling)

 - Practicum in Assessment (EDP 664 Pre-Master’s Practicum in Counseling; the clinical experience must involve administering and interpreting assessments; master’s level assessment-focused practicum sites are rare)

 While the LPA only requires 45 graduate hours of coursework, the LPP requires 60 graduate hours in psychology and related areas.
 Furthermore, the LPA requires the applicant has accrued at least 600 hours of supervised practicum/internship experience.
 Most students find that it is necessary to complete one or two more semesters of practicum beyond the two required semesters of practicum in Year 2 in order to reach the 600 hour mark.
 Generally, second year master’s students spend about 12/hours/week at their practicum site each semester, which amounts to 180 hours per semester.
 After completing the 2 required semesters of practicum in the second year of the M.S. program, students typically have around 360 hours.
 To reach the required 600, 240 more hours still need to be accrued.
 In the past, when the UK counseling psych program had an EdS option in counseling psych, MS students had the opportunity to pursue the EdS after the MS to buy more time to work toward LPA requirements.
-A EdS student working for 16/hours/week at a practicum site for a third semester of practicum can earn those 240 remaining hours (i.e., spending one additional semester in the M.S. program), though students often find it most convenient to earn their remaining hours over the course of two additional semesters (i.e., spending two additional semesters in the M.S. program, i.e., a third year).
+A EdS student working for 16/hours/week at a practicum site for a third semester of practicum could in theory earn those 240 remaining hours (i.e., spending one additional semester in the M.S. program), though past EdS students often found it most convenient to earn their remaining hours over the course of two additional semesters (i.e., spending two additional semesters in the M.S. program, i.e., a third year).
 In fact, most practicum sites prefer to hire practicum students for an entire year rather than just one semester, given the costs of training and on-boarding a new trainee to their agency and systems.
-Furthermore, given that LPP requires 12 more credit hours than the standard 48 credit hour Counseling Psychology M.S. program, and certain classes are not always offered during a particular semester, students often find it most practical to complete these 12 additional course credits over the course of two additional semesters in their third year.
+Furthermore, given that LPP requires 12 more credit hours than the standard 48 credit hour Counseling Psychology M.S. program, and certain classes are not always offered during a particular semester, EdS students often found it most practical to complete these 12 additional course credits over the course of two additional semesters in their third year.
 However, due to resource limitations, the EdS option was sunsetted several years ago, and our doctoral preparation-focused master’s program is not currently able to provide tailored support to students who wish to pursue career paths that do not involve going to a doctoral program as their next professional step.